a-lud/a-lud.github.io/_posts/2022-06-02-Comparing-chromosomal-sequences.md

 <br/>

-`MCScan` uses genes as anchors to help alignment.
+`MCscan` uses genes as anchors to help alignment.
 Knowing that certain genes are shared between the two sequences helps locate alignment seeds (i.e. shared regions that can be aligned).
 Further, as the clustering of genes is ususally pretty conserved, aligners can use this information to better identify larger syntenic regions prior to conducting base-pair alignment, greatly simplifying the overall alignment